darshmenon/rosnav/README.md

 ## Setting the Navigation Goal

-The navigation goal is defined in the navigation node.
+The navigation goal is defined in the `navigation.py` script.
 You can set your desired target by editing the goal variable.
 For example:

 ```python
 self.goal = [5.0, 8.0]